-If you are new to PC building or if you are planning on upgrading your GPU, then you can get confused on how to know if graphics card is compatible with your motherboard and PC or not.
+If you are new to PC building or planning on upgrading your GPU, you can get confused about whether a graphics card is compatible with your motherboard and PC.

-Basically, there is no hard and fast rule to check whether a graphics card is compatible with your PC or not.
-Instead, you have to check a couple of factors, some of which are important while others are recommended in order to see if the GPU will work with your PC optimally or not.
+There is no hard and fast rule to check whether a graphics card is compatible with your PC.
+Instead, you have to check a couple of factors, some of which are important while others are recommended, to see if the GPU will work with your PC optimally or not.

-In order for the GPU to run optimally, you also have to check the PCIe version of the GPU and that of the motherboard.
-You have to also ideally ensure that your CPU does not bottleneck your graphics card’s performance.
+For the GPU to run optimally, you must check the PCIe version of the GPU and the motherboard.
+Ideally, you must ensure your CPU does not bottleneck your graphics card’s performance.

 The good news, however, is that due to the flexibility of PC interfaces, you should be able to run the latest graphics card on a PC that is even a decade old (given that enough power is supplied).